Segment the imagery

 To control how your imagery is segmented, you will adjust three parameters.
 The first parameter is Spectral detail.
 It sets the level of importance given to spectral differences between pixels on a scale of 1 to 20.
 A higher value means that pixels must be more similar to be grouped together, creating a higher number of segments.
 A lower value creates fewer segments.
 Because you want to distinguish between pervious and impervious surfaces (which generally have very different spectral signatures), you will use a lower value.

 - For Spectral detail, replace the default value with 8.

 The next parameter is Spatial detail.
 It sets the level of importance given to the proximity between pixels on a scale of 1 to 20.
 A higher value means that pixels must be closer to each other to be grouped together, creating a higher number of segments.
 A lower value creates fewer segments that are more uniform throughout the image.
-You'll use a low value because not all similar features in your imagery are clustered together.
+You will use a low value because not all similar features in your imagery are clustered together.
 For example, houses and roads are not always close together and are located throughout the full image extent.

 - For Spatial detail, replace the default value with 2.

 The next parameter is Minimum segment size in pixels.
 Unlike the other parameters, this parameter is not on a scale of 1 to 20.
 Segments with fewer pixels than the value specified in this parameter will be merged into a neighboring segment.
 You do not want segments that are too small, but you also do not want to merge pervious and impervious segments into one segment.
 The default value will be acceptable in this case.

 - For Minimum segment size in pixels, confirm that the value is 20.